-- 1. Never leave the cash register unattended without locking the register drawer; - 2.
-Do not allow the attention of the cashier to be distracted from the cash register at any time while a customer is present; - 3.
+1. Never leave the cash register unattended without locking the regis-

+- 2. Do not allow the attention of the cashier to be distracted from the cash register at any time while a customer is present; - 3.
 Wait on only one customer at a time at the cash register; - 4.
 Keep the drawer of the register closed at all times except when ringing a sale and making change; - 5.
 Have the cash register firmly attached to the counter (thieves have been known on occasion to take the whole register because it was faster than scooping the money out); - 6.
 Alert all employees to the possibility and methods of a till tap; - 7.
 Work out a plan to follow and to identify the till tapper.

-The prosecution must prove the following in a theft (Till Tapping) case:
+The prosecution must prove the following in a theft (Till Tapping)

-- 1. A taking; 2.
-Of property of another (money); - 3.
-Without consent; - 4.
-With intent to permanently deprive the owners of their property; - 5.
-Value - a.
-Over \$200 in money or personal property is Grand Theft, a felony; - b. \$200 or less in money or personal property is Petty Theft, a misdemeanor; - 6.
-Identity of the thief.

-A problem in prosecution of a till tap case is establishing the identity of the thief or thieves.
-The names and addresses of all the witnesses to the offense should be obtained immediately and a statement taken as to what they observed.
+2. Of property of another (money);

+4. With intent to permanently deprive the owners of their property;

+a.
+Over \$200 in money or personal property is Grand Theft, a b. \$200 or less in money or personal property is Petty Theft, a the offense should be obtained immediately and a statement taken as to what they observed.
 Cashiers should be trained to observe their customers.
 Not only will this pay off in public relations, but it will make identity and apprehension of the thief easier.